algorand/pyteal/docs/sourcemap.rst

 If you intend to add the bytecode's program counters to the source map, you'll need to ensure that an :code:`AlgodClient` is available.
 If it's running on port 4001 (the default Sandbox port for Algod) then everything should just work automatically.
-However, if Algod is running on a different port, you'll need to create a separate :code:`AlgodClient` in your script which you will then provide as a parameter of the compilation method.
+However, if Algod is running on a different port, you'll need to create a separate :code:`AlgodClient` in your script which you will then supply as an argument to the compile instruction.

 NOTE: In this example *we're going to assume* that an :code:`AlgodClient` is running on port 4001.